 |2012||Russell Athletic (Virginia Tech vs. Rutgers)|

-Last season, he started four underclassmen for the most part along the line, and that group played a big part in finishing 19th in the country in sacks per game and tied for ninth in tackles for loss per game.
+In 2012, he started four underclassmen for the most part along the line, and that group played a big part in finishing 19th in the country in sacks per game and tied for ninth in tackles for loss per game.
+Last year, tackle Derrick Hopkins earned All-America honors and helped lead a group that finished 10th nationally in rushing defense, seventh in sacks and 15th in tackles for loss.

 In 1999, Moore won the Mike Fox/Bronko Nagurski Award as the nation’s best defensive player and the Lombardi Award as the best lineman.
 He also became Tech’s second unanimous All-American and was chosen the BIG EAST Defensive Player of the Year two consecutive years.
 Brown was a two-time All-America pick, taking consensus honors as a junior in 1995 when he was named the National Defensive Player of the Year by Football News and the BIG EAST Defensive Player of the Year.